 Any changes made to the original quoted design must be agreed to a minimum of 14 days before the order, additions to the original order are subject a price change for any extra work and supplies required.
 Unfortunately if the design change is dramatic we will have to charge for supplies already purchased for the previous design.The deadline for accepting any changes for celebration, novelty and wedding cakes is one month before delivery date.

-Normally $20 in the Menifee area, more for further away and $50.00 for weddings.
+Normally $20 in the Menifee area, more for further away and weddings start at $50.00.
 We require the name of the contact person at the venue at the time of delivery.
-If there is no-one available to receive the cake at the agreed delivery time and the person who ordered the cake cannot be contacted within 30 minutes of the agreed time it will be returned to our shop for collection within 24 hours, if it is not collected or a new time agreed it will be kept for a further 24 hours then disposed of at o
+If there is no-one available to receive the cake at the agreed delivery time and the person who ordered the cake cannot be contacted within 30 min of the agreed time it will be returned to our shop for collection within 24 hours, if not collected or a new time agreed it will be kept for a further 24 hours then disposed of

 At this point your full payment will be forfeit and the order deemed complete.